-If you run an online shop or blog, where you would like to add filters to sort products or posts, you can use JetSmartFilters plugin.
-Let us introduce you new functionality, which is available in JetSmartFilters now and called Indexer.
+If you run an online shop or blog where you would like to add filters to sort products or posts, you can use the JetSmartFilters plugin.
+Let us introduce you to the Indexer, which is available in JetSmartFilters.

-What is Indexer?
-With this feature, you get the opportunity to save the filtering data in the database with its further retrievement.
-In other words, on the frontend will be displayed only the results relevant to the selected filter (the non-relevant results can be hidden or disabled).
+With this feature, you get the opportunity to save the filtering data in the database with further retrieval.
+In other words, only the results relevant to the selected filter will be displayed on the front end.
+The non-relevant results can be hidden or disabled.

-We present an example based on filtering WooCommerce products using smart filters.
+We present an example based on filtering WooCommerce products using JetSmartFilters.

-2 Step — Managing JetSmartFilters block in the WP Dashboard
+2 Step — Managing JetSmartFilters block in the WordPress Dashboard

 3 Step — Setting a filter widget